 For most professionals, telemedicine is information-protected communication on medical issues through a specialized video messenger.
 Initially, it was not designed for patients, but for medical meetings.

 Telehealth shortens the path from clicking on the link to a face-to-face appointment.
-Remote services are convenient for the patient and save his time.
+Remote services are convenient for the patient and save their time.
 Healthcare providers get more work and reduce the cost of full-time appointments as the demand for them grows.

 In this article we are analysing how telemedicine works and how to effectively promote new telemedicine services.